mauriciogtec/mauriciogtec.github.io/index.md

 ---
 # Mauricio Tec

 I am a Research Associate at Harvard University interested in AI for decision-making.
 My main expertise is in reinforcement learning (RL) which I complement with deep learning, statistical modeling, and causality.
-I currently work on applications to improve adaptation and mitigation strategies for climate change's health impacts.
+I am particularly focused on application-driven methodology.
 I was a member of the [UT Austin Villa](https://www.cs.utexas.edu/~AustinVilla/) Robot Soccer Team.
-I'm increasingly fascinated by LLMs/foundation models and their potential to enhance/ground RL and other sequential decision-making algorithms.
+I'm increasingly fascinated by LLMs/foundation models and their potential to enhance/ground RL and other decision-making algorithms.

 ![robot-detective](_static/robot-detective.jpeg)
 <!-- <img src="_static/robot-detective.jpeg" alt="robot-detective" width="700"/> -->